Ferrari 612 Scaglietti: Recall

 In 2008, Ferrari recalled several hundred 2005–2007 Ferrari 612 Scaglietti equipped with the automated manual "F1" transmission because the clutch sensor in the transmission could malfunction due to heat from the vehicle under normal operating conditions.
 This would render the vehicle inoperable and possibly result in a crash.

 In August 2022, another recall was announced, affecting around 23,000 road cars including the Ferrari 612 Scaglietti.
 This was due to a problem with the brake fluid reservoir cap "where it fails to vent properly, creating a vacuum in the reservoir which can cause brake fluid to leak.
 If enough fluid leaks, the car could lose partial or complete braking ability, which is dangerous for the driver."
 The remedy stated involves "replacing the reservoir cap with a modified version that should vent properly, as well as installing software to provide an alternate warning should brake fluid levels still reach dangerous levels.
 Dealers and owners will be notified on September 24."

 Special models and one-offs

 612 Sessanta (2007)

 The 612 Sessanta (Italian for "sixty") is a limited (60 unit) variant of the 612 commemorating the 60th anniversary of the company.
 Standard equipment included 19-inch forged aluminium wheels, black chrome exhaust tips, the automated manual F1 transmission, three-position electrochromic glass roof, start/stop ignition button on the steering wheel, Bose infotainment system and a two-tone paint.

-612 Pebble Beach "Pre-Sessanta" (2006)
+612 Pebble Beach Bicolore (2006)

 One-off two-tone 612 Scaglietti special produced which would go on to influence one of the two colors of Sessanta models offered the following year (along with its sister car the 2006 Detroit Motor Show car).
 With its distinctive Nero and Silver paint scheme, the 612 Pebble Beach was displayed August 2005 at a private event during Pebble Beach Concours d'Elegance.
 Press articles in 2006 referred to this as the "Ferrari 612 Pebble Beach".